Easy Kefir starter

 • Where should I store the Easy Kefir starter culture?
 In the refrigerator or in the freezer.

 • Is the fermentation affected by temperature?
 Yes.
 Ideal temperature for kefir fermentation is 72°F to 75°F. Overall, fermentation is faster in warm weather and slower in cold weather.
 If the room temperature is below 72°F let the kefir ferment a little longer than the recommended 18h-24h, if needed.
 You can open the jar and check.
 See "How do I know my kefir is properly fermented?".
 During summertime, if the weather is really hot, check your kefir after 12 hours.
-Optional: If your kitchen is too cold, wrap your jar with a towel, blanket, sweater, or coat on all sides, including the top and bottom, and place it in an insulated coolbox (or similar method).
+Optional: If your kitchen is too cold, place your jar in a warm "water bath" (a container filled with warm water, (not hot)).
+You will need to change the water once it has cooled, and you'll probably need to repeat this several times.
+You could also wrap your jar with a towel, blanket, sweater, or coat on all sides, including the top and bottom, and place it in an insulated coolbox (or similar method).
 You could also try using an appliance that will help keep the kefir gently warm during fermentation.
 Avoid overheating.
 Most yogurt makers will be too hot.

 • How long will the resulting kefir keep in the fridge?
 It wil keep for several weeks.
 Flavor and texture may change over time.
 See also "How should I store the kefir while I'm away?"